sonatype-nexus-community/sonatype-field-workshop/repo-manager.md

 ![Repo Port Error](images/repo_port.png)
   - cd `sonatype-work/nexus3/etc`
   - edit `nexus.properties`
-  - uncomment application port, specify the one you want to use, and save.
+  - uncomment application port, specify the one you want to use, and save

 - Finding the .m2 directory:
   - Mac: `cd ~/.m2`
-  - PC: `mvn -version`
+  - PC: `mvn -version` will show you the path
+  - You may have to create the `settings.xml` file yourself if none is found